Stargazer (Rainbow song): Critical legacy

 AllMusic and MusicHound describe the song as one of Rainbow's classics, AllMusic calling it a "bombastic, strings-enriched epic".
 Vincent DeMasi, transcribing part of Blackmore's solo as an example of his taste for "classical drama" with a "Middle Eastern flavor", calls the song an "operatic blockbuster".
 Jeff Perkins argues that the "incredible epic", one of the band's highlights, derives its strength from Blackmore's guitar playing, Dio's lyrics and vocals, and Powell's drumming.
 Andy DiGelsomina, composer for the neo-operatic metal project Lyraka, argued for both Wagnerian and existentialist interpretations of the lyrics.
 A poll held by Gibson ranked the song the 17th greatest heavy metal song of all time.

+In a 2023 article ranking "Stargazer" 14th among "The 100 Greatest Heavy Metal Songs of All Time," Rolling Stone called Dio's performance on the song "the man’s finest vocal performance on record."

 Alternate versions

 "Stargazer (Rough Mix)", an early mix from the 2011 Deluxe Edition of Rising, starts with a keyboard intro played by Tony Carey and has a length of 9:08.